We have a few ways in which you can help the work of the PCA through workstudy, volunteering, or academic internships.

 Volunteers must attend the 40 hour training to be eligible.
 This valuable training covers crisis intervention and advocacy skills, information about the criminal justice system and protection orders, police investigations, sexual assault forensic exams, the District Attorney process, dynamics of interpersonal violence, cultural competency, and more.
 All participants will receive a certificate of completion after the training.

 Application Form and FAQs

 If you have any additional questions, please contact Sarah J. Berg, Volunteer and Outreach Coordinator - firstname.lastname@example.org.

 Violence Prevention Educator

 Violence Prevention Educators (VPE) are students who receive 30 hours of training to provide consistent, thorough information about relationship violence, sexual assault and stalking and related topics to the Auraria campus.
-VPEs will be involved in the design and implementation of prevention and education programs.
-VPEs are expected to outreach to faculty and the campus to secure classroom presentations at all three schools.
+VPEs will be involved in the design of prevention and education programs and their implementation.
 VPEs will actively engage in campus awareness activities, classroom presentations, and educational presentations to various campus groups.

-The VPE position is primarily a work-study position (but we will consider 1 year unpaid academic internships) and runs for one year from August to May.
+The VPE position is primarily a work-study position (but we will consider 1 year unpaid academic internships) and runs for one year from summer to summer.
 This position does not provide crisis response and/or victim advocacy.

-For more information on this position contact Jessica Frazier, Victim Services Coordinator, firstname.lastname@example.org
+For more information on this position contact or Jenn Doe, Violence Prevention Education Coordinator, email@example.com.

 University of Denver/MSU Denver MSW Internships

-Please contact Jessica Frazier, Victim Services Coordinator (email@example.com), for more information on the application process for these positions for the 2013-2014 academic year.
+Please contact Jessica Frazier, Victim Services Coordinator (firstname.lastname@example.org), for more information on the application process for these positions.